1.a. Scope and purpose of this guide

 - Most companies and other organizations have web pages.
 However, they are not very likely to publish information about their internal organization unless they have programs they are particularly proud of.

 - Information quality on the web is very uneven.
 Evaluate the information you find on the web carefully.
-See our Evaluation Tips page for some questions to ask about any web site to determine the quality of its information.
+See our Finding and Evaluating Resources page for some questions to ask about any web site to determine the quality of its information.

 4.a.
 Writing your report